End of Year 2025

 Looking Forward

 Back in August, I created a project roadmap for AutoMod to enable more focused, deliberate development and to ensure that efforts align with community expectations.
+I’ll be adhering to this roadmap into 2026 and updating it with further items as they occur to me or are requested.
+Beyond the roadmap, I also intend to get AutoFeeds into a full production state ready for general usage.